-17. Which period of time will be granted by the Courts in order for the claimants to take legal actions on the merits?
+23. Which period of time will be granted by the Courts in order for the claimants to take legal actions on the merits?

-The claimant must institute legal proceedings on the merits within one (1) month after the arrest
+The claimant must institute legal proceedings on the merits within one (1) month after the arrest is performed, otherwise the arrest will automatically be held cancelled.

-18. Do the Courts of your country acknowledge wrongful arrest?
+24. Do the Courts of your country acknowledge wrongful arrest?